seraficaj/Bootstrap_Basics/README.md

 If you're curious about different ways you can use Bootstrap to quickly make several popular web page layouts, you can use [Start Bootstrap](https://startbootstrap.com/snippets) to find helpful Bootstrap Snippets.
 Beware of their portfolio templates!
 They're quite cliche lately!
 Otherwise, this is a great resource for getting inspiration and helpful hacks!

+- Pick a layout and talk about how to recreate it!

 ## The Bootstrap Default Look